Abe says Japan won't tolerate use of force to change regional status quo

 Abe's comments are the second in as many days in which he has effectively said Japan is ready to be more assertive towards China.
 They came as China military aircraft flew near Japan for a third day in a row, prompting Tokyo to scramble fighter jets each time.

-Abe is seen as a hawkish nationalist who wishes to revise a post-war pacifist constitution drafted by the United States and strengthen Japan's defense posture.
+Abe is seen as a hawkish nationalist who wishes to revise a post-war pacifist constitution drafted by the United States and strengthen Japan's defence posture.

 His comment on Sunday, made at an annual troops review, comes after the Chinese Defence Ministry warned Japan not to underestimate China's resolve to take whatever measures necessary to protect itself.